LambdaLabsML/distributed-training-guide/README.md

 - How do I schedule/launch training on a cluster?
 - How do I scale my hyperparameters when increasing the number of workers?

----

 Best practices for logging stdout/stderr and wandb are also included, as logging is vitally important in diagnosing/debugging training runs on a cluster.

-## How to read

-This guide is organized into sequential chapters, each with a `README.md` and a `train_llm.py` script in them.
-The readme will discuss the changes introduced in that chapter, and go into more details.

-**Each of the training scripts is aimed at training a causal language model (i.e. gpt).**
+Each of the training scripts is aimed at training a causal language model (i.e. gpt/llama).

 ## Set up